StardustCollective/HCloud/README.md

    <img width="614" alt="image" src="https://github.com/user-attachments/assets/cc192359-f107-4acf-ac84-90e5d120955b" />

-   - **Select Server & Network:**
+   - **Select Server:**
-     Your server details and network selection are auto-populated after server creation.
+     Your server details are auto-populated after server creation.
+But there are some details you will still need to input.
+   - **Select Network:**
+     Choose what network you need to setup for. mainnet, integrationnet, testnet, (other options will be added in the future).
    - **Node Username:**
-     Defaults to `nodeadmin` (change if needed, but remember it).
+     Defaults to `nodeadmin` (change if needed, but make sure you document it).
    - **nodectl Version:**
      Make sure you install the correct nodectl version (check your Discord chat for details).
    - **Additional Options:**